GrapheneOS/AttestationServer/README.md

 ## Installation guide

-This is an generic, incomplete guide on setting up the attestation server.
+This is an generic guide on setting up the attestation server.

+You need to set up nginx using the nginx configuration in the nginx directory in this repository.
+You'll need to adjust it based on your domain name.
+The sample configuration relies on certbot and certbot-ocsp-fetcher.
+Setting up the web server is out-of-scope for this guide.

 As root, on the server: